NaitsabesMue/MarkovLinearModel/README.md

 # MarkovLinearModel
-This repository contains code and examples of the article "Estimations of means and variances in a Markov linear model."
+This repository contains code and examples of the article "Estimations of means and variances in a Markov linear model" by A. Gutierrez and S. Mueller, arxic link to come.